-We specialise in physiologically relevant assays using cell-based formats in state of the art technologies.
+We specialise in physiologically relevant assays using cell-based formats in state of the art technologies i.e. phenotypic screening.

-We have used a number of human primary cells in a number of assay formats including:
+We have used a number of human primary cells in different assay formats.
+Example:

-Neutrophil – the measurement of calcium mobilisation from neutrophils following agonist addition in the presence or absence of compounds using FLIPR in 384 well and 1536 well format.
+- Measurement of calcium mobilisation from neutrophils following agonist addition in the presence or absence of compounds using FLIPR in 384 well and 1536 well format.

-Neutrophil – the measurement of activation of cells via surface measurement changes and the dissection of G-protein coupled events detected using label-free technology and as a replacement to whole blood CD11b assays.
+- Measurement of activation of cells via surface measurement changes and the dissection of G-protein coupled events detected using label-free technology and as a replacement to whole blood CD11b assays.